lundqvistr/manual_medfak_research_data/manual.md

 #### Use only lower case letters
 - Do not begin variable names with upper case letters
-- Do not use names with mixed cases, such as the so called SnakeCase
+- Do not use names with mixed cases ("SnakeCase")

 Bad example: `RespondenStatus`